···

 Moving Goalposts

-"I'll love myself when I'm..." keeps the finish line always out of reach.
+"I'll love myself when I'm..." keeps the finish line permanently out of reach.

-Under this struggle often sits a deeper feeling — the quiet belief of just being not good enough as is.
+Under this struggle often sits a deeper belief — the quiet sense of just being not good enough as is.

 When You Feel Not Good Enough

 This isn't about forcing positivity.
-It's about small, honest shifts in how we relate to ourselves.
+It's about small, honest shifts.

 When Nothing Feels Like Enough